raunak96/e-commerce_apparel_website/README.md

 * We also added sign-in/sign-up feature to redux using redux-sagas which listens for start of said action and then fetches required data(which is async);
 ![Architecture2](not_project_related/sign-in_up_using_sagas.png)

+* Added persistence to sign-in feature.As soon as APP component mounts, an action called CHECK_USER_IN_SESSION is dispatched which is intercepted by redux-saga which then uses firebase utils to check if any user is present in session using auth.onAuthStateChanged and if so currentUser is set by dispatching action SIGN_IN_SUCCESS.

 ## REDUX

 #### REDUX-WORKING